Young woman sitting at table with laptop open, using calculator and reviewing notebook.

 Home Equity Loan Or Home Equity Line Of Credit

-If you own a home and you have equity in it, you can also consolidate your debt by taking out a home equity loan or a home equity line of credit (HELOC)
+If you own a home and you have equity in it, you can also consolidate your debt by taking out a home equity loan or a home equity line of credit (HELOC).

 Equity is the difference between what you owe on your mortgage and what your home is worth.
 If your home is worth $350,000 and you owe $250,000 on your mortgage, you have $100,000 of equity.
 You can then take out a home equity loan or line of credit for a percentage of that, with a lender maybe approving you for a loan of $80,000.
 You’d pay that loan back in regular monthly payments with interest.

 Home equity loans and HELOCs work differently.
 With a home equity loan, you’ll receive a single payment that you pay back each month.
-You can use that payment for whatever you like, including consolidating high-interest-rate credit card debt to a lower-debt loan.
+You can use that payment for whatever you like, including consolidating high-interest-rate credit card debt to a lower-interest loan.
 Home equity loans are a good choice to consolidate debt because they typically come with lower interest rates.

-A HELOC works more like a credit card with your home’s equity as its credit limit.
+A HELOC works more like a credit card, with your home’s equity as its credit limit.
 With a HELOC, you have more flexibility in how much you borrow at a time.
 If you have a HELOC of $80,000, you might borrow $30,000 to consolidate your credit card debt.
-You then only pay back what you borrow, with interest.
+You then pay back only what you borrow, with interest.
 Again, homeowners turn to HELOCs to pay off credit card debt because these loan types come with lower interest rates.

 Cash-Out Refinance

 Homeowners with equity can also turn to a cash-out refinance to consolidate debt.
-In a cash-out refinance, you swap your current mortgage loan with a new one.
+In a cash-out refinance, you swap your current mortgage loan for a new one.
 But you also borrow more than what you owe on your current mortgage, using the extra cash for whatever you’d like, including consolidating debt with higher interest rates.

 Maybe you owe $200,000 on your mortgage.
 Instead of refinancing to a new loan for that amount, you refinance to a mortgage of $250,000.
 You can then use the extra $50,000 to pay off your existing debt.